appfast-io/docs/docs/settings/android.md

 :::note

-When updating this app on Google Play, you must use the above **keystore** information.
-Please keep these keystore information carefully, **you will not be able to update the application if you lose them.**
+When updating this app on Google Play, you must use the above **Keystore** information.
+Please keep this Keystore information carefully, **and you will not be able to update the application if you lose them.**

 :::